rolandshacks/vs64/README.md

 Optional task name, can be `${defaultBuildTask}` to use the currently configured default build task.

+### Debugger Watch Expressions

+The debugger supports different kinds of watch expressions: registers, constant values and addresses.
+Here are a few examples:

+- `addr0` : displays the byte value which the label 'addr0' points at.

+- `addr0,w` : displays the word value which the label 'addr0' points at.

+- `addr0,8` : shows a hex dump of 8 bytes starting at the address of label 'addr0'.

+- `y` : shows the value of the Y register

+- `$8400` : shows the data at memory address $8400

+- `$8400,3` : shows 3 bytes at memory address $8400

 ## Preferences/Settings Reference

 To setup the C64 development environment, go to Preferences>Settings and check the following settings:

+> C64: Acme Install Dir

+Path to Acme installation.

+Example: `C:\Tools\c64\acme`

-> C64: Compiler Executable
+> C64: Cc65 Install Dir

-Path to assembler executable.
+Path to Cc65 installation.

-Example: `C:\Tools\c64\acme\acme.exe`
+Example: `C:\Tools\c64\cc65`

-> C64: Compiler Defines
+> C64: Build Defines

-Global compiler defines.
+Global build defines.

-> C64: Compiler Includes
+> C64: Build Includes

-Global compiler include paths.
+Global build include paths.

-> C64: Compiler Args
+> C64: Build Args

-Global compiler command line options.
+Global build command line options.

 > C64: Auto Build